The Friends of Norcross Center, Inc.

 Podiatrist Dr. Leon Feffer, bought the house in 1961.
 It served as his residence and office until his death.
 When his wife subsequently died, the Springfield Day Nursery purchased the property from her estate in 1999.
 Their plans for demolishing the house and erecting a new day-care center were ultimately unsuccessful, setting the stage for our preservation effort today.

-Recently threatened with demolition, the Norcross House was saved with a united effort by many citizens of East Longmeadow and their friends.
+Threatened with demolition, the home was saved from demolition in 2003 by a non-profit preservation group.
+This united effort by many citizens of East Longmeadow and their friends continues today.

 The Norcross Center, Inc. of East Longmeadow, a nonprofit corporation, has taken on the steps toward Restoration and Preservation.
 The ultimate goal is the creation of a historical research and education complex at the Norcross House, called the Norcross Center.
 It will complement the Museum and Commision Headquarters House, and nearby Library.